 The car accident attorneys at Pittman Roberts & Welsh, PLLC understand just how debilitating neck and shoulder injuries can be.
 Unfortunately, we are also all too aware that the insurance company might try to use any delay of symptoms or seeking medical care to limit or even deny compensation.

 You deserve better after a car accident caused by another person’s negligence.
-For a free evaluation of your case and the opportunity to talk with an experienced Jackson car accident lawyer, get in touch with us today.
+For a free evaluation of your case and the opportunity to talk with an experienced car accident lawyer, get in touch with us today.